April Retail Sales And CPI Data - Results Appear Solid For Transports, Grocers And Foodservice Companies

 As can be seen, inflation has been tempered over the past few years with 2016 being the best performance at just over two percent growth.
 Both 2014 and 2015 witnessed growth below one percent.
 For 2017, growth has been positive at 1.3 percent through the first four months.

 Performance Y/Y has been much stronger with the first four months of 2017 displaying some of the best results over the past few years.
 The baseline comparable for 2016 will be much lower than in the first quarter of 2016.
-This sets the overall CPI up for the potential to move towards three percent for all of 2017.
+This sets the overall CPI up for the potential to move towards 3 percent for all of 2017.

 For transports, there are industries, notably, the trucking and intermodal industries which have been struggling of late.
 Shippers and railroads have been putting pressure on carriers, which has in turn negatively impacted operating revenues and profit margins.
 Increasing inflation will be positive so that carriers will have better pricing power to pass onto their customers, improving both top- and bottom-lines.